hcilab/wams/report.md

 One other wrinkle is that, in order to support multi-device gestures, the `ServerViewGroup` has a single `GestureController` which is responsible only for maintaining the state of active pointers and calculating whether gestures have occurred.
+It does this by hooking up the gesture classes provided by the `westures` package with the custom gesture engine found in the `gestures` module of this project.
 Storing the gesture controller in the view group opens up the possibility of creating multiple groups of devices, with each group capable of recognizing its own multi-device gestures, although this extension is not yet implemented.

-#### Client and Server MVC Together
+#### _Client and Server MVC Together_

 Taken together, the client and the server form a larger MVC pattern, with the client representing the view and part of the controller, and the server